jacobwgillespie/elastic-ts/README.md

 ### Goals

 * Provide TypeScript types for Elasticsearch queries
-* Provide a typed query body builder that with an immutable API
+* Provide a typed query body builder with an immutable API

 ### Non-goals